GQO5/MLOpsProject114/reports/README.md

 >
 > Answer:

-............
-For code quality, we adopted Ruff which replaced multiple tools (like Flake8, Isort and Black) due to its superior speed.
-We also used Uv for dependency manangement which significantly reduced our environment setup time compared to Pip or Conda.
+Yes, we used Docker to enable consistent execution across local and cloud infrastructure.
+We also used Hydra for configuration management, allowing a clear separation of environment-specific and experiment-specific parameters, and Invoke to standardize development and training commands.
+For code quality, we adopted Ruff, which replaced multiple tools such as Flake8, Isort, and Black due to its superior speed.
+Additionally, we used Uv for dependency management, which significantly reduced environment setup time compared to Pip or Conda.

 ## Coding environment